What About Forgiveness?Oct 28th, 2010 | By Christina Enevoldsen | Category: All Posts, Christina's Blog

 To finally get rid of the anger that was pushing me, I had to take it out and deal with it.
 I had to face its source and look at all the pain associated with it.
 I had to recognize that the true target of my anger was my parents, not me.
 By then, I realized I was just as angry with my mother for protecting my dad, maybe even more so.

 Also by then, my parents escalated in their abusive treatment.
-I refused to continue the sick patterns and, after setting boundaries they refused to honor, I cut off all contact with them.
+I refused to continue the sick patterns and, after setting boundaries they refused to honor, we parted company.

 Once I made that decision, I felt lighter, freer.
 I wouldn’t have believed how much of a difference it made.

 Forgiveness didn’t mean the end of my pain.
 Actually, once I forgave them, I felt the most intense pain of my journey so far.
-Forgiveness opened my heart to compassion and understanding of them (not excuses for their behavior) and a view of them in a more balanced way.
+Forgiveness opened my heart to remembering the good things about them and viewing them in a more balanced way.
 In my anger and hatred, I only saw them as evil people without any redeeming qualities.
 Since nobody is all good or all bad, that was one of the lies I used to try to protect myself.
-Once I admitted to myself that my parents actually do have good qualities, I started missing them terribly.
-I really wanted my mommy!
+Once I admitted to myself that my parents actually do have good qualities, I started missing them and the pain of abandonment and rejection engulfed me.
 This is a journey of finding the truth, so even though the truth brought pain, I welcomed it since it also brings healing.

-I’ve worked through that pain now and I know the forgiveness brought me more strength.
+I’ve worked through that pain now.
 I don’t feel tied to the abuse like I used to.
 I always had the knowledge that I was stronger than the abuse, but the forgiveness process left me actually feeling stronger than it.

 I don’t have gushy feelings toward them, but I also don’t have the desire for revenge.
-I divorced myself from the resentment and offense and I let go of my need to control their fate or determine what they ‘deserve’.
+I divorced myself from the need to control their fate or determine what they deserve.
 That’s what I think forgiveness really is.

 I don’t think those people who tried to sell me forgiveness were trying to hurt me.
 I’m sure they were only trying to help and were speaking from their own fears.
 They may not have intended harm, but it was harmful.
 Forgiveness is a personal issue and one of the most sensitive in dealing with abuse.
 Forgiving my parents was one product of my healing, not the means to it.